mariaisabeljuarezgomez/lyric_art_studio/EMAIL_SYSTEM_IMPLEMENTATION.md

 ## **📧 Overview**

-The LyricArt Studio email system provides comprehensive email functionality for customer communications, order confirmations, and administrative notifications.
+The Lyric Art Studio email system provides comprehensive email functionality for customer communications, order confirmations, and administrative notifications.
 Built with Nodemailer and integrated with Namecheap Private Email, the system supports HTML templates and automatic email triggers.

 ---